baoduy/hbd.astro-paper/src/content/blog/az-01-pulumi-setup-developer-account.md

 # Introduction

 Pulumi is an open-source Infrastructure as Code (IaC) tool that enables developers to define cloud resources using familiar programming languages like TypeScript, Python, Go, and C#.
-By leveraging the full power of these languages—including loops, conditionals, and functions—you can efficiently manage your infrastructure.
+By leveraging the full power of these tool you can efficiently manage your infrastructure on Cloud (Azure, AWS, Google, ...).

 In this guide, we'll walk you through: